community policing

 Suggested Policies and Actions

-Recruit officers from local communities
+Recruit police officers from the communities they serve

 Vote Details